dotnet/designs/accepted/global-json-updates.md

 This proposal parallels [runtime roll-forward behavior as initially described](https://github.com/dotnet/core-setup/blob/master/Documentation/design-docs/roll-forward-on-no-candidate-fx.md)} and [recent improvements](https://github.com/dotnet/designs/blob/master/accepted/runtime-binding.md).
 All of the features proposed here may not be included in Phase 1.
 It will include at least `usePreview` and `"rollforward": "disable"`

-### Details

 The runtime options allow for three basic approaches: find nearest, find latest and find exact.

-To avoid a backward compatibility issue, the default recovery strategy when a match is not found needs to match the old `dotnet` behavior.
-This defines the defaults, and the default behavior differs between runtime.
+## Details

-* Runtime: From the [recent improvements](https://github.com/dotnet/designs/blob/master/accepted/runtime-binding.md) document "_In all cases except `disable` the highest available patch version is selected._"
+* Runtime: From the [recent improvements](https://github.com/dotnet/designs/blob/master/accepted/runtime-binding.md) document" _In all cases except `disable` the highest available patch version is selected._"
-* SDK: For backwards compatibility, the additonal option `patch` is offered and is the default.
-  * If the specified patch version is found, it is used.
-  * In all other cases (except `disable`), the highest patch within the appropriate feature band is used.

 The `global.json` schema to offers support for all of the identified scenarios that can be fixed without altering how we find `global.json`: